-The Prime Minister, in his opening address to the first ministers conference indicated that the Indian Act will be amended so that a status Indian woman who marries a non-status person and any children of the union will no longer lose their status due to marraige.
-Likewise, a non-Indian woman marrying an Indian will not gain Indian status but children of this union will be registered.
-27 The Act will also be amended to automatically re-instate all those Indian women alive today who lost their status by marraige and their first generation children as well as the living children of deceased Indian women.
+The Prime Minister, in his opening address to the first ministers conference indicated that the Indian Act will be amended so that a status Indian woman who marries a person who is not a status Indian and any children of the union will no longer lose their status due to marraige.
+Likewise, a woman who is not a status Indian who marries an Indian will not gain Indian status but children of this union will be registered.
+The Act will also be amended to automatically re-instate all those Indian women alive today who lost their status by marriage and their first generation children as well as the living children of deceased Indian women.
 However, second generation children do not become status Indians unless accepted by the band.
 Bands will also have the discretion to accept other persons into their membership.
 In theory this means that some of the other non-status Indians who have been excluded may be re-instated as status Indians.